 The moisture and humidity from flood water can damage previously unaffected rooms, even those upstairs.
 So when you're at home, you should open all your windows to get air flowing through the house and stop moisture building up.
 At the same time, close all the doors to unaffected rooms.
 Take extra precautions before you do this to protect any valuables, such as storing them in a locked drawer or a safe, or even removing them from the house altogether.

 As well as your home, your garden is likely to be badly damaged, and may contain debris from the surrounding neighbourhood.
 Wait until waters have gone down to safe levels before beginning to clear it.

 Once water levels are down, remove carpets that have been damaged.
 But don't dispose of them: your insurer will need them to see the impact of the flood.

-Most of all, be patient with the flood management professionals who are getting your home back to the way it was – but don't be afraid to ask for regular updates!
+Most of all, be patient with the flood management professionals who are getting your home back to the way it was – but don't be afraid to ask for regular updates.

 'The drying out process can be long and frustrating, but it needs to be done in order to minimise damage,' says Colin.

 Flash floods can turn your whole life around.
 But by watching out for warnings, preparing for any eventuality and staying proactive if it happens, you can take control over how much a flood impacts your life.
-For more flood guidance, check out the on the LV= website.